Timception/Drift/README.md

 ### Updating Earlier Versions

-If your Drift Keyboard has switches on the side that determines the master and the slave, you can update your firmware.
+If your Drift Keyboard has switches on the side that determine the master and the slave, you can update your firmware and forget about those switches forever.

 - You will have to update one half at a time, so do not insert the 3.5mm audio jack.